 |3 credit hours

-Reinstatement: Students who lose their financial aid eligibility because of a failure to maintain reasonable progress towards a degree may reapply for financial aid eligibility reinstatement after clearing the deficiency or attaining the minimum GPA.
+Reinstatement: Students who lose their financial aid eligibility because of a failure to maintain reasonable progress towards a degree may reapply for financial aid eligibility reinstatement after clearing the deficiency.
 Students who re-establish eligibility may not retroactively receive funds for periods of enrollment in which they were ineligible.
 The University cannot adjust subsequent financial aid payments to compensate students for the loss of financial aid during periods of ineligibility.

 All Charges, Fees, Meal Tickets, Dorm Rates, Etc. Subject to Change Without Notice.